JC05dev/jonascool05/README.md

-- Hi, I’m @jonascool05 aka jonas_cool05 or just Jonas
+- Hi, I’m @jonascool05 aka jonas_cool05 or just Jonas if you want to save time just call me JC05
-- I love videogames and I have an interest for servers
+- I love videogames and I love working with Hardware
 - I’m currently doing my 3-year trainging as an IT Assistant
 - You can contact me via (will create seperate E-Mail soon)